Patri Satish Kumar

-Patri Satish Kumar is an Indian Carnatic musician who is an exponent of the Mridangam, an Indian percussion instrument.
-He has been conferred with the prestigious Sangeet Natak Akademy award by the Government of India in the year 2020.
-Patri is also the recipient of the Global Peace Award for the year 2018 from the Universal Socio Cultural Association in collaboration with Philanthropic Society India – International.
+Patri Satish Kumar is an Indian Carnatic musician, specializing the Mridangam, an Indian percussion instrument.
+In 2020, he received the Sangeet Natak Akademy Award by the Government of India.
+Patri is also the 2018 recipient of the Global Peace Award from the Universal Socio Cultural Association in collaboration with Philanthropic Society India – International.

 Early life

-Patri was born into a family immersed in the world of Carnatic music on the 3rd of August, 1970 to Sri Kesava Rao and Smt.
-Padmavathi Kesava Rao.
-Being a third generation musician, he was introduced to the mridangam at the age of 3 by his mother Smt.
-Padmavathi, a renowned violinist from Vizianagaram.
-He gave his very first public performance at the tender age of 7.
-His training was under three legendary gurus – R. Sree Ramachandramurthy, V.A.
+Patri was born to musicians Sri Kesava Rao and Smt.
+Padmavathi Kesava Rao on August 3, 1970.
+He is a third generation musician, and was introduced to the mridangam at the age of 3 by his mother, a violinist from Vizianagaram.
+He gave his first public performance at the age of 7.
+His training was under three gurus – R. Sree Ramachandramurthy, V.A.
 Swamy and V. Narasimham.